RomGr/webiste-ada-bjr/index.md

 ---

 # Introduction
-Would it be possible to predict the kind of interaction (i.e. positive or negative) that one would have with another, based on his previous interactions?
+Would it be possible to predict the kind of interaction (i.e. positive or negative) that one would have with another, based on their previous interactions?
 With the use of signed social network data, we thought that this challenge can be met.
 If this appears to be true, models predicting edge signs might help to better understand the psychology of signed interactions on social media.
 Matrix factorization could generates individual preference profiles for each user.
 These profile could be applied in further studies to disentangle the magnitude of effects suggested by theories on status, balance, and embeddedness.

 # Research Questions
 1. Are signed networks from different social media platforms alike in terms of additional graph-theoretical properties?